Magnetic Field Force Experiment

 (Here’s an example on 2-dimensional magnetic force field.)

-Magnet attracts iron and the magnetism can act through many materials such as paper, cellophane, plastic or glass..
+Magnetic force can permeate through materials, such as paper, cellophane, plastic or glass.

 See 3-Dimensional Magnetic Field